punchagan/inkling/README.md

 # Inkling

-> Write in Docs, send from Sheets, share via Web.

-Inkling is a tiny toolkit to publish a personal newsletter using **Google Docs + Google Sheets + Apps Script**.
+Inkling is a tiny toolkit to publish a personal newsletter using Google's tools.

 Write your content in a single Google Doc, keep your contacts in a Google Sheet, send personalized emails via Gmail, and provide a "View in browser" web